/

 • 13% embed a live chat functionality

-Among the points above, we would emphasize the FAQ as these three letters will assist you in beating another three ones - FUD that stands for fears, uncertainties, and doubts.
+Among the points above, we would emphasize the FAQ as these three letters will assist you in beating another three – FUD, which stands for fears, uncertainties, and doubts.

-People feel hard parting with money, so your task here is to mitigate discomfort.
+People find it hard to part with money, so your task here is to mitigate discomfort.

-Firstly, identify the reasons that hinder your potential clients from buying your product.
+Firstly, identify the reasons hindering potential clients from buying your product.
 You can do this by surveying your leads and customers.
 Once you uncover the objections, list the most common ones and handle them with your answers.

 Currency converter